Sydney’s $2.3 Billion Infrastructure Investment Plan

 The budget also designates $90 million for resource recovery and public cleansing services, while $54 million will support parks, greening, and leisure services.
 Notably, $7 million will continue the creation of the George Street pedestrian boulevard between Hunter and Essex streets.

-Cycleway infrastructure will benefit from $3.5 million to construct a new path along Ultimo Road, Darling Drive, and Campbell Street, and $3.4 million will complete the Primrose Avenue Quietway. a new bike network between Surry Hills and Central Station will have $2.6 million allocated.
+Cycleway infrastructure will benefit from $3.5 million to construct a new path along Ultimo Road, Darling Drive, and Campbell Street, and $3.4 million will complete the Primrose Avenue Quietway.
+A new bike network between Surry Hills and Central Station will have $2.6 million allocated.

 Public feedback on the 2026/27 budget is welcome until June 15th.
 For more details or to submit comments, residents can visit sydneyyoursay.com.au.